DavidCradock/Nexus/README.md

 **To do*
 - Check RenderTexture code.
-- Fix multiple windows being moved at the same time if their title bars are roughly in the same position.
+- Fix the huge mess I've made with changing vertex buffer colour from RGB to RGBA
 - Remove TextFonts usage of the texture manager and instead, have the texture object in the TextFont object?
 - Unify each manager so they each have reference counts and maybe groups?
 - Check all the /graphics/sprites/ code and test the hell out of it.